Privacy Notice

 The purposes of processing are:

-• managing customer relationships and customer services
+• managing customer and other co-operation relationships and customer services

 • managing assignments related to legal services